By Bhante Gunaratana

-In April, 1987 Ven.
+In April 1987, Ven.
 Rahula wrote me a letter saying he had heard we had started a meditation center and wished to come and spend two weeks there.
 I agreed.
-Then on the May 15, 1987, he came to the Washington Buddhist Vihara to give a dhamma talk.
-On May 17 we drove him to the Bhavana Society meditation center and left him there.
+Then on May 15, 1987, he came to the Washington Buddhist Vihara to give a dhamma talk.
+On May 17, we drove him to the Bhavana Society meditation center and left him there.
 After two weeks, I came to see how he was doing.
 I saw that he had already made it his home.
-He had done enormous amount of work by himself.
+He had done an enormous amount of work by himself.
 I was so impressed with his work that I asked him to stay.

 In 1993, I suggested to our in-house architect, Bhante Rahula, that he draw a plan for the new meditation hall.
-He drew the plan which was approved by a professional architect.
+He drew the plan that was approved by a professional architect.

 Later on, more and more donations came in.
 We contacted a local builder named Timothy Nally.
 Bhante Rahula contacted the right people and got the right materials.
 We purchased high beams in the dead of winter in 1995.
 But we could not put them up because of the rough winter and they sat in our parking lot for almost two months.
 As soon as the weather improved, Bhante Rahula got in touch with a minister, Mrs. Sue Adams, from a local church called Lord’s Chapel and asked her to help us find a boom truck.
 She spoke to her husband Sam Adams.
 He contacted a friend with a boom truck.
 He brought the truck to begin the work, but the weather didn’t let up and the truck sat in our parking lot for almost a month.
-Finally, he came with five people and in two days installed the beams,-all free of charge.
+Finally, he came with five people and in two days installed the beams - all free of charge.
 We announced in our newsletter that we needed someone to make a Bodhi leaf in stained glass.
-A woman Jenette Foster from California came with all the material and made it and donated it to us along with a cash donation.
+A woman, Jenette Foster, from California came with all the material, made it, and donated it to us along with a cash donation.

-Bonnie Spoales donated her time and material in making a second piece of stained glass for us with our logo.
-Robert .....and Gene…. donated three large glasses for windows.
+Bonnie Spoales donated her time and material in making the second piece of stained glass for us with our logo.
+Two generous gentlemen, Robert and Gene, donated three large glasses for windows.
 In the finishing stage, two other monks appeared, Ven.
 Dhammapalo and Ven.
 Saddhadhiko.
 The two of them, along with Bhante Dhammaratana and many other people donated many hours of labor, while many other people donated the money we needed to complete the building.
 Now many of them have come and seen for themselves the results of what they have done for this place.

 The opening ceremony was attended by more than 300 people, including 24 monks and 4 nuns.
 Breakfast was organized by our friends in Virginia Beach, lunch by the Gaithersburg group, and refreshments by members of the International Buddhist Cultural Center in Wheaton.
 We thank all of them.